 If you could tell your friends one key thing about the Beef Checkoff, what would it be?
 What the payback is of that dollar they contribute.

-Favorite thing about the agricultural industry: The people involved and their dedication to sustain rural life.
+Favorite thing about the agricultural industry: The people involved and their dedication to sustaining rural life.

 Favorite piece of advice you’ve ever received: If you love what you are doing you will never work a day of your life.